What makes a great documentary? Tips & advice from our filmmakers

 The story stays with you for days on end …and you continue to reflect on what you learned, why you laughed, why you cried and what you need to change in your own life or perhaps there’s just that one small action that you need to take.
 A good documentary raises the stakes in ethical accountability and you are compelled to seek out and to create stories that are even more thoughtful, even more considerate, highly original and creative.
 When you watch a good doc you know that the artist is telling a story that she wants to tell and has to tell and not a story that she thinks she’s supposed to tell.

-Find out how some of the other great documentary minds answer this question by checking out our Capturing Reality site, which hosts a collection of interview clips on the genre with some of today’s most well-known filmmakers.
+Find out how some of the other great documentary minds answer this question by checking out Capturing Reality: The Art of Documentary, which is a collection of interview clips on the genre with some of today’s most well-known filmmakers.